barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 The incidents presented above, also have a nice presentation as [JSON](/assets/posts/canary_token.json) that helps to drill down for some more interessting things.
 To work with the JSON-data I'll relay on jq:

 ### Useragents
 It seems that Python and mostly python 2.27.1 were the favorite languague to create an automated token validation tool (well this language kicks ass).
-To avoid dublicates we will represent them as unique data:
+To avoid duplicates we will represent them as unique data:

 ```bash
 jq '.[] | .useragent' canary_token.json | sort --unique